Religion in Nazi Germany: Religious aspects of Nazism

 Several elements of Nazism were quasi-religious in nature.
 The cult of Hitler as the Führer, the "huge congregations, banners, sacred flames, processions, a style of popular and radical preaching, prayers-and-responses, memorials and funeral marches" have all been described by historians of esotericism such as Nicholas Goodrick-Clarke as "essential props for the cult of race and nation, the mission of Aryan Germany and her victory over her enemies."
 These different religious aspects of Nazism have led some scholars to consider Nazism, like communism, to be a kind of political religion.

 Hitler's plan, for example, to erect a magnificent new capital in Berlin (Welthauptstadt Germania), has been described as his attempt to build a version of the New Jerusalem.
 Since Fritz Stern's classical study The Politics of Cultural Despair, most historians have viewed the relationship between Nazism and religion in this way.
 Some historians see the Nazi movement and Adolf Hitler as fundamentally hostile to Christianity, though not irreligious.
 In the first chapter of The Nazi Persecution of the Churches, historian John S. Conway elaborates that Christian Churches had lost their appeal in Germany during the era of the Weimar Republic, and Hitler responded to it by offering "what appeared to be a vital secular faith in place of the discredited creeds of Christianity."

-Hitler's chief architect, Albert Speer, wrote in his memoirs that Hitler himself had a negative view of the mystical notions which were pushed by Himmler and Rosenberg.
-Speer quotes Hitler as having said of Himmler's attempt to mythologize the SS:

-What nonsense!
-Here we have at last reached an age that has left all mysticism behind it, and now [Himmler] wants to start that all over again.
-We might just as well have stayed with the church.
-At least it had tradition.
-To think that I may some day be turned into an SS saint!
-Can you imagine it?
-I would turn over in my grave...